If a session is cancelled because of rain, please consult the details of our Rain Policy.

 The tournament consists of 16 sessions of tennis.

-Qualifying matches are played on the first weekend with players ranked outside the Top 50 vying for one of eight spots in the main draw.
-From Tuesday through Sunday there are two sessions per day, a matinee and an evening session.
+Qualifying matches are played on the first weekend with players ranked outside the Top 50 vying for a spot in the main draw.
+From Monday through Saturday there are two sessions per day, a matinee and an evening session.
 There are two to four matches per session, a number that could vary depending on the length of matches and any delays due to weather or injury.
 The finals of the singles and doubles are played in the final session on Sunday.
 Tickets for the matinee session are not valid for the evening session on Centre Court, but ticket holders are welcome to stay on the grounds and watch matches being played on other courts.

 Every fan finds a different day or session to his or her liking.
 There are more matches earlier in the week and during matinee sessions.
 As the week progresses, the excitement builds as the field narrows and the remaining players fight to become the next Rogers Cup presented by National Bank champion.